mariobox/mariosanchez.org-metalsmith/src/code/myphotos.md

 <hr class="art" />

 I wanted to post a few pictures from my trips and other activities here in the site.
-Looking around the web for ideas I settled on a simple square format for the picture, with a subtle frame and a gray transparent rectangle for the description placed at the bottom of the photo:
+Looking around the web for ideas I settled on a simple square format for the pictures, with a subtle frame and a gray transparent rectangle for the description placed at the bottom of the photo:

 <figure><img src="../img/UMBike.jpg" class="gallery medium" /><figcaption>University of Miami</figcaption></figure>